top of page

 ABOUT ME

 Karen graduated from Indiana University—Bloomington with a bachelor’s in English Literature and from University of Louisville, with a master’s in English with a concentration in creative writing.
 She taught creative writing at University of Louisville and Spalding University for several years.
 She is the author of two novels, The Woman of La Mancha (Fleur-de-Lis Press) and The Saved Man (Page Turners Press).
 She has published essays and short stories in a variety of anthologies.
 Karen had been awarded two artist encouragement grants from Kentucky Foundation for Women and has been a grant reader for the Indiana Arts Council and the Kentucky Foundation for Women.
-Karen has comprehensively read dozens of novel manuscripts for new and experienced authors of manuscripts for adults, young adults, and middle-grade.
+Karen has developmentally edited dozens of novel manuscripts for new and experienced authors of manuscripts for adults, young adults, and middle-grade.
 The manuscripts she has commented on include literary, mystery, fantasy, popular fiction, and science fiction.

 IMG_3491.jpeg